-The City will receive a CDBG grant of \$1,107,869, and a HOME grant of \$423,646 for FY 2018.
-In addition to the FY 2018 grants, staff estimates that approximately \$400,000 in CDBG program income will be received by the end of the current fiscal year, not including amounts deposited into the Housing Rehabilitation Revolving Loan Fund (RLF).
+In addition to the FY 2018 grants, staff estimates that a total of roughly \$400,000 in CDBG program income will be received by the end of the current fiscal year, not including amounts deposited into the Housing Rehabilitation Revolving Loan Fund (RLF).
 Program income consists of loan payments on prior CDBG loans, as well as interest accrued in the fund.
 Staff also projects that \$150,000 in CDBG program income will be received during FY 2018/19.
 A portion of the FY 2017 program income (\$150,000) was allocated last year through the 2017 Action Plan as required by HUD.
 Therefore, only the net amount (\$250,000) is available to allocate to new uses next fiscal year.

-As shown in Table 1 below, staff estimates that nearly \$1.8 million in CDBG funds and approximately \$1 million in HOME funds may be available for new activities to be implemented next fiscal year.
+As shown in Table 1 below, staff estimates that nearly \$1.8 million in CDBG funds and approximately \$960,000 in HOME funds may be available for new activities to be implemented next fiscal year.
 These amounts include FY 2018 entitlement grants, program income, disencumbered funds, and any balances from prior years' grants.
 These totals may increase or decrease if the entitlement grant amounts vary from the estimates, or if more program income is received than the current projections.
+Because of this uncertainty, staff has developed contingency allocations based on two alternative scenarios in case the estimates shown in Table 1 are incorrect: one if the FY 2017 entitlement grants are approximately 90% of what they were the prior year, and another if they are 110% of the prior year.
+These contingency allocations are provided in the Action Plan (Attachment 2).
 Please see Table 1 below for details.